This old fashioned Gluten Free Rhubarb Bread is moist and flavorful! It's made with sour cream and baked with a layer of cinnamon streusel.

 Instructions

-- In a large mixing bowl combine ½ cup (1 stick) of softened butter and 1 cup of sugar.
-Using a hand mixer or the whisk attachment of a stand mixer mix for 1 minute on medium speed or until light and creamy.
+- In a large mixing bowl combine ½ cup (1 stick) of softened (but not melted) unsalted butter and 1 cup of sugar.
+Cream the butter and sugar together for a minute using a hand mixer or the paddle attachment of a stand mixer on medium speed until light and creamy.

-- Add 2 large eggs and ½ cup of Greek yogurt or sour cream to the bowl.
-Mix for another 30 seconds or so on medium (the mixture will look a little curdled).
+- Add the 2 large eggs and ½ cup of full fat sour cream OR plain Greek yogurt to the bowl.
+Mix together for another 30 seconds on medium speed.

-- In another mixing bowl combine 2 cups of flour, 1 tsp. baking powder, 1 tsp. baking soda, and a pinch of salt.
-Mix together with fork.
+- In a second mixing bowl combine 2 cups of a gluten free flour blend, 1 tsp. baking powder, 1 tsp. baking soda, and ¼ tsp. of kosher salt.
+Mix together with a fork until combined.

-- Add the chopped rhubarb to the batter and fold it in just until combined.
+- Add the diced rhubarb to the batter and fold it in until combined.

 For The Streusel:

-- Melt 2 Tbsp. of butter and place in a bowl.
-Add 4 Tbsp. of brown sugar, 3 Tbsp. of flour, 1 tsp. cinnamon, and ¼ tsp. of kosher salt.
+- Cut 2 Tbsp. of cold, unsalted butter into cubes and place in a bowl.
+Add 4 Tbsp. of light brown sugar, 3 Tbsp. of gluten free flour blend, 1 tsp. cinnamon, and ¼ tsp. of kosher salt.

-- Zest 1 lemon and add the zest to the bowl.
-Stir with a fork until the mixture resembles coarse crumbs or sand.
+- Zest 1 lemon using a Microplane or small zester and add the zest to the bowl.
+Stir until combined using a fork.

 - Remove the pan from the oven and allow the bread to cool completely.